LLNL/axom/src/docs/sphinx/quickstart_guide/config_build.rst

 Make targets
 --------------------------

-Our system provides a variety of make targets to build individual Toolkit components, documentation, run tests, examples, etc. After running CMake (using either the python helper script or directly), you can see a listing of all available targets by passing 'help' to make; i.e.,::
+Our system provides a variety of make targets to build individual Axom components, documentation, run tests, examples, etc. After running CMake (using either the python helper script or directly), you can see a listing of all available targets by passing 'help' to make; i.e.,::